 It is phenomenal to see how far golf apps for wearable devices have come in a short space of time.
 Undoubtedly, they enhance the convenience of a virtual caddie device which helps speed up play.

 In the intro, we asked the question, what is the best golf app for the Apple watch, and we have the answer.
 18Birdies tops our list because of its robust features and affordability compared to similar options on the market.

 From virtual caddie assistance to advanced statistics, weather forecasts, and a blind shot compass.
 It is well worth considering.
 While $99 per year may sound exorbitant, it is three to four times more affordable than the price of a premium laser range finder.

-Out of all the apps on the market, this one actually deserves the tag of a virtual caddie.
+Out of all the best golf apps on the market, this one actually deserves the tag of a virtual caddie.
 It is helpful for all amateur golfers, both low and high handicappers.

-If our review has you excited to get out on the course and see how you perform with the 18Birdies app.
-You can download it here.
+If our review excites you to get out on the course and see how you perform with the 18Birdies app, you can download it now.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.